Răzvan Fodor

-Răzvan Florin Fodor ([rəzˈvan floˈrin ˈfodor]) is a Romanian singer and actor, and TV personality.
-He was born on June 22, 1975 in Bucharest, Romania.
+Răzvan Fodor ([rəzˈvan floˈrin ˈfodor]) is a Romanian singer and actor, and TV personality.
+He was born on June 22, 1975, in Bucharest, Romania.
 He was the lead singer for the Romanian rock group Krypton (also spelled Kripton) from 2000 to 2006, as well as being a well-known actor on Romanian television.

 About

 Răzvan Fodor studied at the Academia de Educatie Fizica si Sport, specializing in [gymnastics].